-- Homelessness, including: - particular relevance to the socio-economic status group;

-over-representation of Black and minority ethnic people including Travellers, Roma, lone parents, migrants, people from minority religions, and young people; and under-representation of people with disabilities among housing applicants.

-- Housing disadvantage, including: - o particular relevance to the socio-economic status group;

-o overcrowding in housing in particular for Black and minority ethnic people including Travellers, Roma, people with disabilities and young people;

-sub-standard accommodation and living conditions, in particular for Travellers, Roma, lone parents and people with disabilities;

-housing insecurity and poor conditions for the identified groups in the private rented sector; and comparatively high levels of poverty for lone parents, people with disabilities, Roma, Travellers, and refugees;

-$\circ \quad$ lack of financial support for home adaptations for people with disabilities.

-- Poverty and low income - o particular relevance to the socio-economic status group;

-low incomes, in particular for women and for people with disabilities;

-o additional costs of disability not catered for; and

-- pay and pension gaps, in particular for women. - Unemployment, under-employment and precarious work, including:

-comparatively high levels of unemployment among young people, Black and minority ethnic people including Travellers and Roma, lone parents, and people with disabilities;

-lack of access to decent work, in particular for women, lone parents, migrants, minority ethnic people including Travellers and people with disabilities;

-lack of recognition for qualifications of migrant people;
+- Homelessness, including: - o particular relevance to the socio-economic status group; - over-representation of Black and minority ethnic people including Travellers, Roma, lone parents, migrants, people from minority religions, and young people; and - o under-representation of people with disabilities among housing applicants. - Housing disadvantage, including: - o particular relevance to the socio-economic status group; - o overcrowding in housing in particular for Black and minority ethnic people including Travellers, Roma, people with disabilities and young people; - sub-standard accommodation and living conditions, in particular for Travellers, Roma, lone parents and people with disabilities; - housing insecurity and poor conditions for the identified groups in the private rented sector; and - o lack of financial support for home adaptations for people with disabilities. - Poverty and low income - o particular relevance to the socio-economic status group; - o comparatively high levels of poverty for lone parents, people with disabilities, Roma, Travellers, and refugees; - o low incomes, in particular for women and for people with disabilities; - o additional costs of disability not catered for; and - o pay and pension gaps, in particular for women. - Unemployment, under-employment and precarious work, including: - comparatively high levels of unemployment among young people, Black and minority ethnic people including Travellers and Roma, lone parents, and people with disabilities; - lack of access to decent work, in particular for women, lone parents, migrants, minority ethnic people including Travellers and people with disabilities; - o lack of recognition for qualifications of migrant people; - concentration in part-time and precarious work, in particular for women and lone parents; and - o employment segregation including predominance of women in care work. - Lack of promotion and career progression, including: - o barriers to promotion experienced by women and by people with disabilities. - Digital inequality, lack of infrastructure, equipment and skills, including - significant inequalities for older people, people living in poverty, and Travellers; and - increase in online service provision and information provision in a context of digital inequality.

-- \circ $\,$ concentration in part-time and precarious work, in particular for women and lone parents; and - $\circ \quad$ employment segregation including predominance of women in care work. - Lack of promotion and career progression, including: - barriers to promotion experienced by women and by people with disabilities. - Digital inequality, lack of infrastructure, equipment and skills, including - ${\odot}$ $\,$ significant inequalities for older people, people living in poverty, and Travellers; and - increase in online service provision and information provision in a context of digital inequality. - Inequalities within the arts, including: - barriers to engaging with the arts and participating in the arts as consumers and as producers; and - barriers to advancing careers within the arts, in particular for women. - Inadequate care infrastructure, including: - high cost of childcare; - inadequate provision of childcare; - lack of care services for older people; and - unequal sharing of care responsibilities between women and men. - Lack of targeting and positive action to directly address the disadvantage of the identified groups.
+- Inequalities within the arts, including: - barriers to engaging with the arts and participating in the arts as consumers and as producers; and - o barriers to advancing careers within the arts, in particular for women. - Inadequate care infrastructure, including: - high cost of childcare; - o inadequate provision of childcare; - o lack of care services for older people; and - o unequal sharing of care responsibilities between women and men. - Lack of targeting and positive action to directly address the disadvantage of the identified groups.